 A unique "survival manual" for clinicians new to the operating room.
 It is a complete and candid explanation of the sights, sounds, technologies, personalities, and culture that readers will experience when they enter that complex, stress-inducing world.

-This resource provides insights needed to manage patient safety, covering everything from sharpening communication skills to establishing shared decision-making with patients and their families.
-Supplementing this content are numerous case-based examples and exercises, supported by color illustrations, tables, figures, radiographs, and algorithms.
+Provides insights needed to manage patient safety, covering everything from sharpening communication skills to establishing shared decision-making with patients and their families.
+Includes numerous case-based examples and exercises, color illustrations, tables, figures, radiographs, and algorithms.

 The atlas covers gastrointestinal, hepatobiliary, pancreatic, vascular, gynecologic, and additional procedures, including hernia repair, vascular access, breast procedures, sentinel lymph node biopsy, thyroidectomy, and many more.